 Context and Dataset

-In this lesson students in Life & Health Sciences will interpret visualizations using be usingdata from the Pima Indian dataset based on a population of women who were at least 21 years old, of Pima Indian heritage and living near Phoenix, Arizona.
+Students in Life & Health Sciences will interpret visualizations using data from the Pima Indian dataset based on a population of women who were at least 21 years old, of Pima Indian heritage and living near Phoenix, Arizona.
 This population was tested for diabetes according to World Health Organization criteria.
-Students will use this information to suggest a public health campaign.Students
+Students will use this information to suggest a public health campaign.

 Learning Objectives